How much does it cost to outsource payroll?

 Outsourcing your payroll may sound expensive if you’ve not done it before.
 But the risk of keeping it in-house and getting it wrong, and experiencing some of the hidden costs listed above will, more often than not, way out-weigh the price tag of an outsourced payroll provider.

-And we know what you’re thinking: “you would say that, you provide outsourced payroll services!”
+And we know what you’re thinking: “You would say that, you provide outsourced payroll services!”
 Well, yes, yes we do.
 But we also provide payroll software to in-house payroll teams, so it’s really no skin off our nose what you choose to do.
 We just want you and your employees to be happy, with everyone getting paid on time, every time (super cheesy, but it’s just how we feel).

 So, whether you decide to outsource your payroll or keep it in-house, be sure to choose the right service or the best software to suit your needs.